Good things are happening in British business

 HGVs / LGVs

-Glenn Bemment, Head of ESG, Business and Commercial Banking at Lloyds Bank, said, “Clean Air Zones are an important tool for improving air quality and helping the UK meet its Net Zero targets.
+Glenn Bemment, Head of Sectors & Regional Development, Business and Commercial Banking at Lloyds Bank, said, “Clean Air Zones are an important tool for improving air quality and helping the UK meet its Net Zero targets.
 They can potentially add additional costs for businesses where their vehicles don’t currently meet requirements.
 The good news is help is available, and transitioning to greener technologies can be better for the environment and save businesses money in the long run.”

 Companies that are impacted by Clean Air Zones have a few options for managing the increased cost of doing business: